ChrisMeletis/OsMech-assignment/README.md

 # OsMech-assignment
-Assignment: Create Packaging Management System **to be updated** -A simple managing system writen in Java
+Assignment: Create Packaging Management System
+-A simple managing system writen in Java
--System provides its users forms fited to their needs according to the SRS **will be updated** -Systems handles 4 types of users.
+-System provides its users forms fited to their needs according to the SRS -Systems handles 4 types of users.
  *Administrator (Statistics)
  *Employee (Parcel handling)